KannonZenetism/zenetism-field-physics/zenetism/MP03_ethics_and_soul_ch5-6.md

 but through a deeper fate: **stagnation**.

 A being bound in **stagnant resonance**
-cannot disperse productively or synthesize upward.
+cannot disperse productively or synthesize acclivously.
 Its identity unravels not through motion,
 but through stillness—
 a kind of spiritual suffocation.